Demographics of Ontario: Language

 The following figures are from the 2016 census.
 The tables includes languages that were selected by at least 0.99 per cent of respondents.
 Respondents to the census are able to provide multiple responses for questions relating to knowledge of languages, and mother tongue.

 Knowledge of languages

-The question on knowledge of languages allows for multiple responses.
-The following figures are from the 2021 Canadian Census and the 2016 Canadian Census, and lists languages that were selected by at least one per cent of respondents.
+The question on knowledge of languages allows for multiple responses, and first appeared on the 1991 Canadian census.